Breast Cancer UK is thrilled to announce our latest round of grant funding, focused on breast cancer risk.

-Consistent with Breast Cancer UK’s view that there should be a transition away from in vivo animal testing, we will only consider funding for research which relies on Replacement Methods (non animal methods) of testing.
-Please see our policy on Animal Experimentation.
+Consistent with Breast Cancer UK’s view that there should be a transition away from in vivo animal testing, we will only consider funding for research that relies on Replacement Methods (non–animal methods) of testing.

 Informal enquiries are encouraged and can be made by contacting our Head of Science, Dr Hannah Moody, at [email protected].

 The deadline for submitting a grant application for either a Foundation Award or Seed Award is 14th February 2024.

 Applicants must be from a UK Higher Education Institution and should apply using our online grant portal.

 Start by completing the form below to set up your access to the portal (if you are applying for more than one grant, only complete this form once.
 Details of other grant applications can be added in the portal).